Teresa Borriello

 The Hugo, a fresh and floral Italian cocktail, is named after Hugo Kuntner, a local herbalist who popularized elderflower syrup, a key ingredient in the cocktail.

-The success of the iconic and simple Italian cocktail was immediate; it immediately became a symbol of Alto Adige.
+The success of this iconic and simple Italian cocktail was immediate; it quickly became a symbol of South Tyrol.
+A single sip captures local aromas and flavors, evoking an atmosphere of relaxation and carefree enjoyment.

 - 3 cl of elderflower syrup;